 For a quiet stay right on the beachfront, consider Boracay Ocean Club, located in the peaceful southern part of Station 3.

 The resort’s Ocean View Suite comes with fantastic views of the sea, a swimming pool, and best of all, your own Jacuzzi on the balcony.

 Spend your sunsets soaking in the Jacuzzi, or head down to the beach for a romantic dinner, where they set out dinner tables on a raised platform every night.

 Surfside Resort & Spa

 Right next to Surfside you’ll find the Japanese restaurant, Nagisa, which has yummy food, and a rustic and relaxing atmosphere.
-Don’t forget to also get a massage at Surfside’s in-house spa – it’s excellent, and guests of the hotel get a 50% discount!
+Don’t forget to also get a massage at Surfside’s in-house spa – it’s good, and guests of the hotel get a 50% discount.

 The Best Mid-range Hotels

 These 4 hotels have an excellent balance between value for money and modern comforts.
 Starting rates for their rooms fall in between ~₱2720 (~USD $53) and ~₱4749 (~USD $92).

 With only 11 rooms, 357 Boracay feels like an intimate home away from home.
 It’s only steps away from the beach, and not too far away from Station 2.

 The rooms are simple, spotlessly clean and well-maintained.
 Book the executive double ocean view room for a room that opens up to a veranda overlooking the ocean.